theforeman/foreman_bootdisk/README.md

 ### Generic image

-This provides a single ISO that can be used by all hosts, but since IP details can't be stored inside, it requires a DHCP pool on the network to bootstrap.
+This provides a single ISO that can be used by all registered hosts, but since IP details can't be stored inside, it requires a DHCP pool on the network to bootstrap.
 It will boot and contact Foreman for template of a registered host matching a MAC address or the IP the host was assigned by DHCP.

 The installation can continue on either the DHCP or static IP depending on how the OS iPXE template is configured, and could configure the assigned IP